gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 ##### Configuration

-You will need to store the Content Sync URL from a given Gatsby Cloud site.
+You will need to store the Content Sync URL from a given Gatsby Cloud site as a CMS extension option.
 This will look something like `https://gatsbyjs.com/content-sync/<siteId>`.
-This is often done in the CMS plugin extension configuration, this will differ from CMS to CMS depending on how they handle their plugin ecosystem.
+This is often done in the CMS plugin extension configuration, this will differ from CMS to CMS depending on how extension settings are stored.

-Depending on the CMS you will also need to store the preview webhook URL.
-This might also be stored in the plugin extension configuration, but often is stored in a separate webhooks configuration.
+You will also need to store the preview webhook URL.
+This might also be stored in the plugin extension settings, but often is stored in a separate CMS webhooks settings page if your CMS supports webhooks already.
 [Find out how to get that webhook url here](https://support.gatsbyjs.com/hc/en-us/articles/360052324394-Build-and-Preview-Webhooks)

 Both of these need to be user configurable in the CMS.